oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 TODO-------------------------ETH_USDT_did = "did:op:0dac5eb4965fb2b485181671adbf3a23b0133abf71d2775eda8043e8efc92d19"
 TODO-------------------------file_name = ocean.assets.download_file(ETH_USDT_did, alice_wallet)

-For each stock we have 5 variables: open, close, high, low and the volume -- all for every hour.
+For each stock we have 5 variables: open, close, high, low and volume -- all for every hour and for the last three months.

-To build a DataFrame for each stock we will import the csv, rename the columns and type the date to datetime (so we can compare dates later).
+To build a DataFrame for each stock we will import the csv, rename the columns, and type the date to datetime (so we can compare dates later).

 ```python
 # Apple Stock